Chadowo/gosu-mruby-wrapper/README.md

    cat game.zip >> GosuMRuby
    ```

-You can `require` and `load` files with some caveats and limitations.
+You can `require` and `load` files with some caveats.
 For more details about this functionality please take a
 look in the [wiki page](https://github.com/Chadowo/gosu-mruby-wrapper/wiki/Fused-Mode).

 ## Features